harikrishnanp87/simple-backbone/README.md

 simple-backbone
 ===============

-Simple Backbone - Start your backbone app with simple structure.
+Simple Backbone helps to start your backbone application easily with simple structure.